Slavery History in Charleston

 Where to Learn About the History of Slavery in Charleston

 If you want to learn about the history of slavery in Charleston, there are plenty of museums and living historical sites to do so.
-Some of the best places to learn about slavery is where certain events (such as the slave trade and plantation work) actually happened.
+Some of the best places to learn about slavery are where certain events (such as the slave trade and plantation work) actually happened.
 Couple one or more of these sites with a history museum to get a more holistic overview of the impact of slavery in Charleston.

 The best place to start when it comes to the history of slavery in Charleston is the building where many Africans were sold when they arrived in the port city.
 The Old Slave Mart Museum, also known as Ryan’s Mart, shows visitors the importance of Charleston’s location in the Slave Triangle and the journey of an enslaved person from Africa to America.